GTedZ/Binance-lib/README.md

    '<YOUR_APISECRET>',
    {
     // these settings here are optional
-    useServerTime: true,  // recommended for everyone, it syncs time to the server's time
     fetchFloats: true,      // <- **DOES NOT ALTER THE RESULTS** *HIGHLY RECOMMENDED AS IT FETCHES EVERYTHING AS INT (and obviously bigInts and strings to strings), always keep it on*
     hedgeMode: false,       // You can set the value or not, either way the library will handle it automatically if it receives an error about your hedgeMode setting not matching your request
+    useServerTime: true,    // recommended for everyone, it syncs time to the server's time
+    callback: functionName  // If you set 'useServerTime' as true, you can also use the callback function to call that function once the library is done fetching the serverTime and offsets
    }
 );
 ```